 - Free migration.
 If you are coming from another WordPress host, Cloudways will migrate your site for you, and even provide advice as to what size server you need based on your current traffic levels

 - No restrictions.
 Unlike many managed WordPress hosts, Cloudways doesn’t restrict what plugins you install on your server

 - Advanced features.
-If you want advanced features, Cloudways has them and doesn’t charge extra.
-Features like Redis, memcached, and Varnish, as well as full SSH and SFTP access to your server.
+If you want advanced features, Cloudways has them.
+Many of these are free, including features like Redis, memcached, Object Cache Pro and Varnish, as well as full SSH and SFTP access to your server.
 There are also some paid addons, including enterprise level Cloudflare, the option to scale a server automatically based on demand, and the option to install WordPress updates automatically.

 - Security.
 Cloudways offers two factor authentication to protect your account, you can set up IP whitelists so only specific users can access your database or filesystem, and they have bot protection to help protect your site from hack attempts